zfxlabs/zfx-subzero/ZIP-001-Integration_to_Tezos.md

 #### Committee Co-ordinator

 A `Tezos` client program should monitor `Tezos` heads, filter for operations which pertain to the committee smart contract and forward these to the subzero `primary` protocol service.

-Additionally, changes in baking state which occur to accounts registered within a committee should be relayed to `subzero`.
+Changes in baking state which occur to accounts registered within a committee should be relayed to `subzero`.
 This allows for removing bakers which stop baking on `Tezos`.

 The client program:
 * Listens for `Register` and `Transfer` operations committed to the `Tezos` blockchain and sends respective `Register` and `Transfer` `subzero` operations which are encoded as `Rust` decodable data to a consensus mempool worker.
-* Implements Rust foreign functions which serialize `Stake` and `Transfer` subzero operations callable from `OCaml`.
+* Implements functions which serialize `Register` and `Transfer` subzero operations into `subzero` operations and are callable from `OCaml`.
-* Note: The `co-ordinator` should ensure that enough blocks have passed such that the operations sent to it are final.
+* The `co-ordinator` should ensure that operations sent to it are final before committing them to the `primary` protocol.

 #### Subzero `primary` protocol service